benfrain/bb-grid/README.md

 ### Update March 2013

 Susy now has a container relative mixin (called isolate-grid) to deal with this issue too.
 I'd therefore advise that this little project is now largely redundant.
-It still works fine and can be used in isolation for container relative layouts but for fuller grid building experiences I recommend the incredible Susy grid system.
+It still works fine and can be used to produce container relative layouts but for a fuller grid building experience I recommend the incredible Susy grid system.

 ###Why?